What is SSIC Code & ROC in Singapore?

 • 56112: Cafés

-Authorities use SSIC codes to:
+Authorities in Singapore use SSIC codes to:

-• Determine licence requirements and regulatory oversight
+• Determine licence and regulatory requirements

 • Qualify businesses for grants, tax incentives, and subsidies